piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

     make -j

 afterwards to compile the executable.
-For this setup, we have chosen the Poisson solver and selected the three-stage, third-order low-storage Runge-Kutta time discretization method.
+For this setup, the Poisson solver was chosen in combination with the three-stage, third-order low-storage Runge-Kutta time discretization method.
 An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.

 To run the simulation and analyse the results, the *piclas* and *piclas2vtk* executables have to be executed.
-To avoid having to use the entire file path, you can either set aliases for both, copy them to your local tutorial directory or create a link to the files via
+To avoid having to use the absolute file path, you can either set aliases for both, copy them to your local tutorial directory or create a link to the files via

     ln -s $PICLAS_PATH/build_poisson_RK3/bin/piclas